yc3136/vocabloom/docs/technical-design.md

 ### 3.2.
 Environments

 - **Development:** Local Docker Compose, feature branches
-- **Staging:** AWS (mirrors production, used for QA)
+- **Staging:** GCP (mirrors production, used for QA)
-- **Production:** AWS (multi-AZ, auto-scaling, managed services)
+- **Production:** GCP (multi-region, auto-scaling, managed services)

 ---

 ## 4. Rationale

 - **Suitability:** Vue.js and FastAPI are both modern, high-performance frameworks with strong community support and rapid development cycles.
 They are well-suited for building scalable, maintainable web applications and APIs.
-- **AWS Compatibility:** Both frameworks are easily containerized and deployable to AWS services such as ECS, Lambda, and RDS.
-- **Developer Experience:** Vue.js offers a gentle learning curve and robust tooling for frontend development.
-FastAPI provides automatic OpenAPI docs, async support, and easy integration with AI/ML APIs.
-- **Extensibility:** The architecture allows for easy addition of features such as user accounts, image generation, and history/bookmarks in future milestones.
+- **Cloud Provider Choice:**
+  - **GCP was chosen over AWS** for the following reasons:
+    - **Cost Control:** GCP provides a $300 free credit and always-free tier, with a hard spending limit before you upgrade to a paid account, making it safer for side projects and experimentation.
+    - **Gemini Integration:** Native and seamless integration with Gemini API and other Google AI/ML services.
+    - **Managed Services:** GCP offers robust managed services for compute, storage, database, and monitoring, all compatible with the project’s tech stack.
+    - **Developer Experience:** GCP’s developer tooling and documentation are well-suited for rapid prototyping and deployment.

 ---